-Usually, it takes reflection from real-life circumstance and partners to become aware of this.
+Usually, it takes reflection on real-life circumstances and partners to become aware of this.

 Sometimes this may be useful, in order to develop and stop making mistakes you always make.
 However, other times this can be hindering in keeping us limited and stuck to our old ways.

-Our mind is ever powerful.
+Our mind is ever-powerful.
 I tell my mind, it’s time to orgasm, and I go into orgasm.
-There are physical changes in my bloodstream, the body listens, since it’s orgasm time, hormonal changes must occur.
+There are physical changes in my bloodstream, and the body listens, and since it’s orgasm time, hormonal changes must occur.

-Then after every attempt to push away a man, there was one that simply wouldn’t go.
-I revealed my inadequacy and said, just don’t get involved I’m too complicated.
-He said it’s all ok, we’ll work through it together.
+Then, after every attempt to push away a man, there was one that simply wouldn’t go.
+I revealed my inadequacy and said, just don’t get involved, I’m too complicated.
+He said it’s all OK, we’ll work through it together.
 He didn’t know what he was getting into.
 But he stayed, often frustrated and puzzled, but stayed.
 So slowly I started exploring sex and reached a point of non-painful intercourse.
 From there slowly a point of pleasurable intercourse.
-However, the whole issue was still often challenging, form my need to “perform” and the feelings of guilt when I wasn’t able to.
+However, the whole issue was still often challenging, from my need to “perform” and the feelings of guilt when I wasn’t able to.
 Despite psychologists and therapists telling me, “There is nothing wrong with you”, I firmly held on to the belief there is.

 There is positive perfectionism when we strive to be good at something, mastering something in order to discover its depths.
 There is negative perfectionism when we try to cover up our deep inadequacy.